-- The Principal to communicate this policy to the UTC community, to ensure that disciplinary measures are applied fairly, consistently and reasonably and that a member of the senior leadership team has been identified to take overall responsibility. - The Directors of the LDE UTC are to take a lead in monitoring and reviewing this policy.
+- The Heads of School to communicate this policy to the UTC community, to ensure that disciplinary measures are applied fairly, consistently and reasonably and that a member of the senior leadership team has been identified to take overall responsibility. - The Directors of the LDE UTC are to take a lead in monitoring and reviewing this policy.